altruios/namshubettulpa/public/namshubettulpa/chapters/interludes.md

 Inventory later.'
 "AG::Why would you... you...y-y-y -"
-~Alice started to stutter, then falter, then stop~ *Al-tok rose and joined Robert by Alice's fallen body* *He leaned down, she wasn't breathing*
+~Alice started to stutter, then falter, then stop~ *Al-tok rose and joined Robert by Alice's fallen body.
+He leaned down, she wasn't breathing.
-*She gasped a moment later*
+She gasped a moment later*
 "AT::I wouldn't talk if I were you."
 'There it is: that seed!'
 "AT::There: you feel it?"